SmartTokenLabs/TokenScript/doc/design_paper.md

 How does it look on the user's mobile, and how is it called in a users language?
 If a buyer wants to purchase a tokenised country estate from a seller, how do they establish a trusted method of communication?
 If a token entitles the user to do specific actions online, how can the user login to the web services with that token?

 It's easy to see the need for an open framework defining tokens and making them interoperable with different methods of trading, listing and rating.
 Tokenscript provides such a framework.
+It overcomes the limitation of the approach to put everything in a smart contract or a set of smart contracts.

 However, to diligently design it we need to consider the second part of what Blockchains can do: Integrate the web.

 ## Blockchain integrates the web